De la Casa

 Legendary.
 Iconic.
 The Mojito is the undeniable figurehead of Cuban cocktail culture.
-Bacardi Superior Silver Rum, Fresh Mint, Simple Syrup, Fresh Lime Juice, Club Soda.
+Bacardi Superior Silver Rum, Fresh Mint, Fresh Lime Juice, Organic Cane Syrup, Club Soda.

 We sought out the original recipe from El Floridita and present it to you as it was first made nearly 100 years ago.
-Bacardi Superior Silver Rum, Fresh Lime Juice, Simple Syrup.
+Don Q Rum, Fresh Lime Juice, Organic Cane Syrup.

 El Presidente $12